Channeling quantum criticality: Free fermion with amplitude damping noise

 Such representation makes it clear that the amplitude damping channel is a Gaussian channel.
-The channel on the total system is a product of single-fermion channels, $\mathcal{N}_p = \otimes_j \mathcal{A}_{p,j}$.
+The channel on the total system is a product of single-fermion channels, $\mathcal{N}_p = \otimes_j \mathcal{A}^{[j]}_{p}$.
 The covariance matrix $M_p$ of the decohered state $\mathcal{N}_p(\rho)$ is

 where $M$ is the covariance matrix of $\rho$ and $M^{(0)}$ is the covariance matrix of $|0\rangle^{\otimes L}$ with nonzero entries $M^{(0)}_{2i-1,2i} = -M^{(0)}_{2i,2i-1} = 1$.
 Using the covariance matrix, one may compute all the Renyi mutual information $I^{(n)}(A,B)$ and Renyi negativity $\mathcal{E}^{(n)}(A,B)$ of any two subsystems.
 One can directly take the replica limit to obtain the Von-Neumann mutual information $I(A,B)$ and the logarithmic negativity $\mathcal{E}(A,B)$ of the decohered state.
 We note that here the negativity is defined through partial time reversal rather than partial transpose, following the computation of Refs.~\cite{Shapourian_2017_negativity,Liu_2022_vertex}.
+The two definitions of negativity have different quantum information properties \cite{Shapourian2019PRA} as well as different path integral representations \cite{Shapourian2019scipost,Murciano2022}.
+The mapping to boundary CFT (Eq.
+(5)) of the main text only strictly applies to the definition through partial transpose.
+The mapping does not strictly apply to the free fermion case considered in this appendix as we are using the other derinition of negativity.
+Yet, we believe that the negativity considered here still maps to a two-point correlation function of boundary condition changing operators, although the boundary conditions are different from $|\mathcal{B}_{\mathcal{N}}\rangle\rangle$ and $|\tilde{\mathcal{B}}_{\mathcal{N}}\rangle\rangle$ in the main text.

-As shown in the main text, we find that the amplitude damping channel forms a continuous set of conformal fixed points with $\log g^{(n)}=0$ for any $n$.
+As shown above, we find that the amplitude damping channel forms a continuous set of conformal fixed points with $\log g^{(n)}=0$ for any $n$.
 The scaling dimension of the boundary condition changing operator $\phi^{(n)}_{\mathcal{I}\mathcal{N}}$ also continuously changes with the damping strength $p$, as is evident by the (Renyi) mutual information $I^{(n)}(A,\bar{A})$.
-Likewise, the (Renyi) negativity $\mathcal{E}^{(n)}(A,\bar{A})$ shows a similar logarithmic form with continuously changing coefficients.
+The (Renyi) negativity $\mathcal{E}^{(n)}(A,\bar{A})$ shows a similar logarithmic form with continuously changing coefficients, indicating a continuous set of conformal boundary conditions.